scorhub/pokemonGo-wants-webApp/readme.md

        │  └── stylesheets
        ├── routes
-       ├── *tests*                         *# Test for each interaction with backend* ├── utils
+       ├── *tests*                         *# Test for each interaction with backend* ├── tests_public                    # Test for each interaction with backend (not including encoded token) ├── utils
        ├── *.env*
        ├── app.js